How to sell on Amazon UK: fees, steps and selling plans

 - Accurate specifications: Prevent returns and negative reviews

-7. Decide between self-fulfillment and Fulfillment by Amazon (FBA)
+8. Decide between self-fulfilment and Fulfilment by Amazon (FBA)

 Fulfilment by Amazon (FBA) means Amazon stores, packs, and ships your products.
 Self-fulfilment means you handle storage and shipping yourself.

-- Prime eligibility: Access to Prime customers with free shipping
+- Prime eligibility: Access to Prime customers who expect free, fast shipping

 - Storage included: No need for your own warehouse space

-- Lower fees: No FBA storage and fulfillment charges
+- Lower fees: Avoid FBA storage and fulfilment charges

 - Full control: Manage packaging, shipping speed, and customer communication

-- scales for accurately weighing your packages and calculating shipping costs
+- scales for accurately weighing packages and calculating shipping costs

-Starting small on Amazon means launching with one to three products to learn the platform before scaling up.
+Starting small means launching with one to three products to learn the platform before scaling up.

-- Choose one to three products to focus on learning without overwhelming yourself
+- Choose one to three products: Focus your energy on learning without overwhelming yourself

-- Test different price points to find what customers will pay
+- Test different price points: Find what customers will pay for your products

-- Learn the systems, including inventory management, customer service, and payments
+- Learn the systems: Master inventory management, customer service, and payments

-- Measure results by tracking sales, costs, and customer feedback before expanding
+- Measure results: Track sales, costs, and customer feedback before expanding

 Amazon Seller Central reporting gives you detailed data on sales, inventory, and customer behaviour to help you make better decisions.

-- Track daily, weekly, and monthly revenue with the sales dashboard
+- Sales dashboard: Track daily, weekly, and monthly revenue

-- Monitor stock levels and reorder timing with inventory reports
+- Inventory reports: Monitor stock levels and reorder timing

-- Review feedback scores and return rates with customer metrics
+- Customer metrics: Review feedback scores and return rates

 When you make changes to stock, presentation or promotions, measure your sales before and after to see what works best.